isrand/NQueensLinearTimeComplexityConflictChecker/README.md

 ## Implementation

-An algorithm implementation in pseudocode is presented to illustrate the aforementioned design (with a single `for` loop):
+An algorithm implementation in pseudocode is presented to illustrate the aforementioned design (with a single `for` loop).

 ```
    1  |  getQueenDiagonal (i, j):